-Cheyenne Maritime Company, the vessel owing company of M/V Sofia, Dionysus Shipholding Carrier Co. the vessel owing company of M/V Eleni D and Ermis Trading S.A., the vessel owing company of M/V Ermis (ex.
-Marie Paule), were registered as unsecured creditors in the Rehabilitation proceedings that were commenced by Korea Line Corporation with respect to unpaid hire and/or damages amounting to U.S.\$10,300, U.S.\$8,028 and U.S.\$643, for the aforementioned companies, respectively.
+Cheyenne Maritime Company, the vessel owing company of m/v Sofia, Dionysus Shipholding Carrier Co. the vessel owing company of m/v Eleni D, were registered as unsecured creditors in the Rehabilitation proceedings that were commenced by Korea Line Corporation with respect to unpaid hire and/or damages amounting to U.S.\$10,300 and U.S.\$8,028, for the aforementioned companies, respectively.

-Further to certain amendments in the initial Rehabilitation plan (see note 20), the claim was finally settled by receipt of U.S.\$495 in cash representing the net present value of the outstanding rehabilitation claim (calculated at an annual interest rate of 6.12% over a nine years period) as well as shares registered to the vessel owning companies amounting to 43,094 shares for Cheyenne Maritime Company, 33,589 shares for Dionysus Shipholding Carrier Co. and 4,252 shares for Ermis Trading S.A.
+Further to certain amendments in the initial Rehabilitation plan, the claim was finally settled by receipt of U.S.\$482 in cash representing the net present value of the outstanding rehabilitation claim (calculated at an annual interest rate of 6.12% over a nine years period) as well as shares registered to the vessel owning companies amounting to 43,094 shares for Cheyenne Maritime Company, 33,589 shares for Dionysus Shipholding Carrier Co.

-The shares registered to the vessel owning companies were initially recognised at fair value through profit and loss in an amount of U.S.\$2,224 and are included in revenue in the statement of comprehensive income.
+The shares registered to the vessel owning companies were initially recognized at fair value through profit and loss in 2013 in an amount of U.S.\$2,175 and loss of U.S.\$304, which was included in the statement of comprehensive income.